Goorakh/RiskOfChaos/README.md

 * All Chests are Free: All chests and interactables are free, lasts 30 seconds.
 * Bouncy Items: Item drops will bounce on the ground before settling, lasts 60 seconds
 * Increase Skill Charges: Adds 1 charge to every skill, lasts 1 stage
-* Decrease Skill Charges: Removes 1 charge to every skill (cannot reduce below 1), lasts 1 stage
+* Decrease Skill Charges: Removes 1 charge from every skill (cannot reduce below 1), lasts 1 stage
 </details>

 FAQ: